 Consequently faith comes from what is heard, and what is heard comes through the preached word of Christ.
 (Romans 10:17 NET)

-To purge out the leaven of liberalism in my life, I need only to ask myself if I am obeying:
+To purge out the leaven of liberalism in our lives, we need only to ask ourselves if we are obeying:

 Trust in the Lord with all your heart, and do not rely on your own understanding.
 (Proverbs 3:5 NET)